katmore/imdb-parse/README.md

 Trademark Information:

-IMDb and other terms are registered trademarks, and the use of this data in conjunction with the term "IMDb" may be restricted.
+IMDb and other related terms are registered trademarks, and the use of this data in conjunction with the term "IMDb" may be restricted.
 Refer to IMDb's published 'conditions of use' for more information. http://www.imdb.com/help/show_article?conditions

+MongoDB, Mongo, and the leaf logo are registered trademarks of 10gen.

+MySQL is a registered trademark of Oracle.

 Reiteration: